RamezIssac/django-erp-framework/docs/source/usage/tutorial_1.rst

 In the left hand menu you'd find sales menu, which will contains links to Clients, Products & SimpleSales admin pages as you'd expect.

-Going to the sales order page, we notice that *value field* is editable, it should be read only.
+Go to the sales order page, add a couple of sale transaction entries.
-It also should be the result of multiplying price and quantity and this should be done automatically.
+Now, we notice that *value field* is editable, while it should be read only, it also should be the result of multiplying price and quantity and this should be done automatically.

 .. note::

     `value` is *always* checked and adjusted on server level to as quantity * price (minus any discounts)

 .. note::